 - (i) Attendance requirements of local boards of education shall be consistent with state compulsory attendance laws. - 2.
-State assessment requirement as referenced in Rule 160-3-1-.07 (Testing Programs Student Assessment). - (i) Students shall meet state assessment requirements as referenced in Rule 160-3-1-.07 (Testing Programs Student Assessment) to be eligible for a diploma. - (ii) A student who has no means of written communication due to a severe physical disability shall not be required to take the writing portion of the state assessment requirement as specified in Rule 160-3-1-.07 (Testing Programs Student Assessment).
+State assessment requirements as referenced in Rule 160-3-1-.07 (Testing Programs Student Assessment). - (i) Students shall meet state assessment requirements as referenced in Rule 160-3-1-.07 (Testing Programs Student Assessment) to be eligible for a diploma. - (ii) A student who has no means of written communication due to a severe physical disability shall not be required to take the writing portion of the state assessment requirements as specified in Rule 160-3-1-.07 (Testing Programs Student Assessment).

-3. CARNEGIE UNITS.
+CARNEGIE UNITS.

-- (i) All state-supported high schools shall make available to all students the programs of study for the required High School Diploma and for the College Preparatory and Vocational Education Endorsements. - (ii) A course shall count only once for satisfying any Carnegie unit requirement for graduation.
+- (i) All state-supported high schools shall make available to all students the programs of study for the required College Preparatory and Vocational Diplomas. - (ii) A course shall count only once for satisfying any Carnegie unit requirement for graduation.
 The same course cannot be used to satisfy a Carnegie unit requirement in more than one core area of study.
 See the following chart.